isinghrana/fabric-samples-healthcare/analytics-bi-directlake-warehouse-starchema/README.md

-# Star Schema version of Fabric Power BI Direct Lake Connector using the Fabric Data Warehouse with 220M+ Rows
+# Star Schema version of Fabric Power BI Direct Lake Connector using Fabric Data Warehouse and a Pipeline with 220M+ Rows

 ## Scenario